dewitt4/dewitt4/README.md

 ### Hi there GitHubers 👋

-- 🔭 I’m currently working on coding Python scripts for DevSecOps
+- 🔭 I’m currently working on Web3 applications
-- 🌱 I’m currently learning DevSecOps for Kubernetes
+- 🌱 I’m currently learning Data Engineering | Blockchain
-- 😄 My top skills: Cloud Stuff
+- 😄 My top skills: being adaptable
-- ⚡ Fun fact: I know how much I don't know  ...
+- ⚡ Fun fact: By the time the future gets here it will be the present

 <!--